TOAST-DOCS/Storage-Object-Storage/en/api-guide.md

 | Object | URL | String | O | Object name to download |

 #### Response
-Object details are returned to stream.
+Data content of the object is returned to stream.
 For a valid request, return status code 200.

 #### Code Example
 <details>